openstack-archive/git-upstream/KNOWN-ISSUES.md

 ## Workaround

-Waiting for a proper fix to be implemented, a workaround for this issue would be to perform the import only into a branch (usually master) which has no "pending" commit in other branches to be merged.
+Waiting for a proper fix to be implemented, a workaround for this issue would be to perform the import only into a branch (usually master) which has no "pending" commits in other branches to be merged that span across different imports.

 For gerrit this means not having pending reviews spanning across different git-upstream import command runs.

+This could be achieved in two different ways:
+ 1) merging all pending reviews before an import;
+ 2) rebasing all pending reviews after an import.